 8. Medication Retrieval or Disposal:

 - a.
 Return any unused, expired, or discontinued medication to the student’s parent/guardian/caregiver when possible.

 - b.
 Two weeks prior to end of school, send home “Request for Retrieval of Medication” to any parent/guardian/caregiver of a student with medication on-site

 - c.
 Medication that is not returned to the parent/guardian/caregiver is disposed of by the end of the school year.

 - i.
-Unpicked up medication must be put into an envelope and sealed.
+Medication not retrieved must be put into an envelope and sealed.
 Another school staff member must witness medication being put into the envelope.

 - ii.
 Site Administrator or designee should bring the medication in the sealed envelope to a Safe Medicine Disposal site (see list of Safe Medicine Disposal sites in the School Health Manual, Section C).

 - iii.
 Document on the School Medication Log:

 - 4. source for directions of disposal method